If it was just diminished tears, Sjögren’s syndrome could be treated solely with eye drops.

 Similar to lupus, Sjögren’s (SHOW-grins) syndrome is a non-infectious, primarily hereditary and incurable autoimmune disease.
 White blood cells called lymphocytes attack healthy tissue within the body.

 With Sjögren’s syndrome, the primary targets are moisture-producing lacrimal and salivary exocrine glands.
-Reduction in tears and saliva can affect vision, tooth decay, voice quality, and the digestive system.
+Reduction in tears and saliva can affect vision, tooth decay, voice quality, vaginal lubrication, and the digestive system.

 Systemic Effects of Moisture Reduction